Microsoft PowerApps is part of the Microsoft Power Platform and businesses use them for creating their own unique applications

 PowerApps also has the option for business users to create mobile apps quickly and easily.
 Alongside your mobile app, you’re more than likely going to need a form of automation to be completed in the background.
 As an example, you’ll most likely want to send an email when a user clicks on a button requesting a reservation.

 Simple tasks such as the one mentioned above can be completed with PowerApps.
-However, if you’re looking for more complex tasks to be completed on PowerApps, you’re going to want to let the flexibility of Microsoft Flow control the automation you’re looking for.
+However, if you’re looking for more complex tasks to be completed on PowerApps, you’re going to want to let the flexibility of Microsoft Power Automate control the automation you’re looking for.

 In order to run PowerApps on a mobile device, all you have to do is install the PowerApps application.
 You can find the PowerApps application on both the Apple App Store for Apple mobile devices or Google Play Store for Android mobile devices.

 The first time that you access the PowerApps application, it’s going to ask for you to sign in to the organizational account that you’ve made.
 Once this is completed, you’ll have access to all the business apps that you’ve created and any apps that have been shared with you.

 If there is a selection of apps that you’ve created that you often access, you can add these apps to your mobile device’s home screen, which will pull them out of the PowerApps application.
 However, only Android-powered mobile devices have the capability to do this currently.

 A lot of users are interested in using PowerApps because of the ability to be able to work offline while they’re traveling.
 If you’re looking to build the option in your app to allow users to work offline, here are a few expressions that you can add to your app:

 - Load Data – allows users to load data into a collection.

 - Collect – allows users to store records in a local cache, even if there is no Internet connection.